 |Best suited to:||Beginners, Intermediate, Experts|

-Jungfrau Region with the backdrop of Eiger, Mönch, and Jungfrau mountain peaks is probably one of Switzerland’s most picturesque ski resorts!
-It’s also one of the biggest ski areas.
+The Jungfrau Region, with the backdrop of Eiger, Mönch, and Jungfrau mountain peaks is probably one of Switzerland’s most picturesque mountain resorts!
+It’s also one of Switzerland the biggest ski areas.
 It stretches over three mountain ranges and comprises three resorts: Grindelwald-First, Grindelwald-Wengen, and Mürren-Schilthorn.
 You can ski here for days without ever having to do the same run twice.

 But there’s so much more to do here in winter than skiing!
 For more information, please check this guide to visiting the Jungfrau Region in winter.